yaya2devops/cloudblog/cl6capiny00cmfvnv9wwv9q1y.md

-# Cloud Security | Sentinel And Defender
+# Cloud Security | The power of Sentinel

 # Microsoft Sentinel